Help and support

 Mental Health First Aiders

 Mental Health First Aiders are members of staff who have been trained to respond to people in mental and emotional distress.
-They are available during working hours to assist you and are able to offer support, reassurance and signposting to reputable national charities and services.
+They are available during working hours to assist you and can offer support, reassurance and signposting to reputable national charities and services.
 You can find a list of Mental Health First Aiders on noticeboards in your workplace.

 Stress Awareness e-learning on My Learning Source